mihaigalos/fun/attiny10_rgb/README.md

 # How to

 Call make all from a bash / batch console to build.
-Call make clean to remove a previous build
+Call make clean to remove a previous build.